 Are People’s Opinions Holding You Back?

-Worrying about what others think and feel about you is a normal part of our life.
+Worrying about others think and feel about you is a normal part of our life.
 We’re programmed to seek others’ approval.
-No, for real, it’s in our brain.
+No, for real, it’s in our brains.

 So, we feel good about ourselves when we’re accepted.
-Yet, we can’t always be accepted and liked by everyone at all times.
+Yet, we can’t always be taken and liked by everyone.

 After that, things can go downhill and start spiraling out of control.
-Being stuck in that frame of mind can be destructive to you and those around you.
+Being stuck in that frame of mind can destroy you and those around you.

-Going down this unproductive path, you’ll be leaving a path of destruction in your wake.
-Your job may be affected, relationships might be sabotaged, and your self-esteem will most certainly take a hit.
+Going down this unproductive path, you’ll leave a trail of destruction in your wake.
+Your job may be affected, relationships might be sabotaged, and your self-esteem will undoubtedly take a hit.

 How Can I Stop Worrying About What People Think?

 Is this even possible?
-Ah, yes it is.
-You can start this process by doing some serious soul searching.
+Ah, yes, it is.
+You can start this process by doing some serious soul-searching.
 Do you feel that your reality has shifted?
-Have you started to believe in other people’s version of who you are as opposed to the real you?
+Have you started to believe in other people’s version of who you are instead of the real you?
 This is more common than you think.
-Sometimes these “other people” may not have your best interest at heart.
-They could be posing as fake friends, who are deeply manipulative and secretly waiting for your downfall.
-This of course is the worst-case scenario but it could happen, especially if you are addicted to their praise.
+Sometimes these “other people” may not have your best interest.
+They could pose as fake friends who are profoundly manipulative and secretly waiting for your downfall.
+This is the worst-case scenario, but it could happen, especially if you are addicted to their praise.

 4 Simple, Yet Effective, Ways To Help You Break the Vicious Cycle of What Others Think of You: